 Very low density lipoproteins (VLDL)

-Cholesterol transported by LDL is called LDL cholesterol, and cholesterol transported by HDL is called HDL cholesterol.
+Cholesterol transported by LDL is called LDL cholesterol (LDL-C), and cholesterol transported by HDL is called HDL cholesterol (HDL-C).

 The body can regulate lipoprotein levels (and therefore lipid levels) by increasing or decreasing the production rate of lipoproteins.
 The body can also regulate how quickly lipoproteins enter and are removed from the bloodstream.

-Levels of cholesterol and triglycerides vary considerably from day to day.
+Levels of cholesterol and triglycerides vary considerably from day to day, due to many factors like stress, dietary habits, exercise, lifestyle, changes in metabolism.
 From one measurement to the next, cholesterol levels can vary by about 10%, and triglyceride levels can vary by up to 25%.

 Lipid levels may be